ucbepic/docetl/README.md

 - `reduce_key`: The key to use for grouping data.
 - `prompt`: The prompt template to use for the reduction operation.
 This template can access the grouped values using `{{ values }}` (a list of dictionary objects or records) and the reduce key using `{{ reduce_key }}`.
 - `output`: Schema definition for the output from the LLM.

+Optional parameters:

-- `model` (optional): The language model to use, falls back to `default_model` if not specified.
+- `model`: The language model to use, falls back to `default_model` if not specified.
-- `input` (optional): Specifies the schema or keys to subselect from each item or value to pass into the prompt.
+- `input`: Specifies the schema or keys to subselect from each item or value to pass into the prompt.
 If omitted, all keys from the input items will be used.
-- `pass_through` (optional): Boolean flag.
+- `pass_through`: Boolean flag.
 If true, keys (not on input) from the first item in the group will be passed through to the output.
 Default is false.

-Example:
+- `fold_prompt`: A prompt template for incremental folding.
+This enables processing of large groups in smaller batches.
+The template should access the current reduced values using `{{ output.field_name }}` and the new batch of values using `{{ values }}`.
+- `fold_batch_size`: The number of items to process in each fold operation when using incremental folding.

+Example of a basic reduce operation:

 ```yaml
 reduce_operation: